zhangxijing97/DSC381ProbabilityandSimulation-BasedInference/README.md

 Sell three flavors of ice cream: vanilla, chocolate, and strawberry.<br>
 Last October, I sold were 0.30, 0.50, and 0.20 (in that order.)<br>
 When next October is completed, I will be interested in testing the claim that:<br>
-Next October’s proportions were consistent with the previous October’s proportions<br>
+Ho: Next October’s proportions were consistent with the previous October’s proportions<br>
-versus<br>
-The alternative that some of the proportions are not consistent with last year’s claim.<br>
+Ha: Some of the proportions are not consistent with last year’s claim.<br>